EricDeWald/Assignment-4_Code_Quiz/README.md

 I then clear the question and buttons away.

-in the end game fuction I store the time localy to then use for the scoreboard site that i will atuomatically link to.
+The end game fuction stores the time localy to be used for the scoreboard site that I will atuomatically link to.